 Gemzar Side Effects

-Note: This document contains side effect information about gemcitabine.
-Some of the dosage forms listed on this page may not apply to the brand name Gemzar.
+Note: This page contains information about the side effects of gemcitabine.
+Some of the dosage forms included on this document may not apply to the brand name Gemzar.

-Some side effects of Gemzar may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Gemzar may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to gemcitabine: intravenous powder for solution, intravenous solution

 In addition to its needed effects, some unwanted effects may be caused by gemcitabine (the active ingredient contained in Gemzar).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking gemcitabine:More common

 - blood in urine or stools

 - burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings